 People on Craigslist seem to be willing to pay a bit more to avoid the hassle of waiting, but it’s not going to suit every seller.
 You should be prepared to take photos, write up a listing, field incoming offers, and then meet with the winning buyer to exchange your smartphone for cash.
 For a more in-depth look, check out our guide on how to sell on Craigslist.

 There are a few other marketplaces where you can sell your smartphone, but the one we recommend is Swappa.
 It has several protections in place to prevent fraud, making it a safer place to buy used phones.
 You will have to submit a verification photo of your smartphone and provide the IMEI or ESN for a blacklist check.
 Every listing is also manually reviewed by a team of mobile device experts.
-Best of all, there are no seller fees on Swappa — the buyer pays a small sale fee.
+Best of all, Swappa charges a flat listing fee upfront — you won’t find yourself paying an unexpected amount of money after the sale.
 However, you should include postage costs in your price and be prepared to package and send the device when it sells.

 Trade-in your smartphone